Assignments for the Benefit of Creditors (ABCs): an Exit Option for Troubled Companies

 Assignments for the Benefit of Creditors (“ABCs”) – A Solution For Troubled Companies

-As the pandemic continues to blunt business activity, more and more distressed companies will be evaluating their options.
+As inflation and increasing interest rates blunt business activity, more and more distressed companies will be evaluating their options.
 If pursuit of lifeline capital or a trade sale exit doesn’t materialize for a company facing creditor uproar and a finite cash runway, winding down may be the unpleasant but necessary next step.
 Privately held companies in this difficult position should weigh the merits of various paths forward with guidance from trusted advisors.

 Available methods have pros and cons: